EDUCATION

 All we have are educated guesses on the cause of this kind of arthritis.
 It’s believed to be an environmental trigger like stress, a virus, or smoking².
 More recent research has connected the gut microbiome to autoimmune disease⁶.

-It’s difficult to 'cure' this type of arthritis, so treatment is usually designed to reduce and slow symptoms.
+Treatment is usually designed to reduce and slow symptoms.
 A healthy diet and regular exercise as well as plenty of sleep, less stress, pain relief medication and anti-inflammatories are the usual recommendations⁷.

 Infectious arthritis